Frequently Asked Questions

 - Meadow Park Camping?

 - We also offer camping at Meadow Park across the street from our Ranch.
-This campground is operated by the town of Lyons and there is a $12 fee per night until Monday morning when Planet Bluegrass takes over.
-If you display a Meadow Park camping and vehicle pass for the festival, you may stay for the Song School for no additional charge.
+This campground is operated by the town of Lyons until Monday morning (August 14) when Planet Bluegrass takes over.
+If you display a Meadow Park camping and vehicle pass for the Folks Festival, you may stay for the Song School for no additional charge.

 |Song School graduation